CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

   enable           Turn the feature 'on' or 'off'.
-The default is 'off'. policy           Optional route-map policy to control the conditions under
+The default is 'off'.

-                   which the default route is originated.
+  policy           Optional route-map policy to control the conditions under which the default route is originated.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast policy

 ### Usage